 If it’s not possible to reach a negotiated agreement about parenting plan modification for our clients, I also have extensive litigation experience.
 Sometimes reaching the right result involves a little of both.
 Whatever works for your situation, I have the experience to get you over the finish line.

-If you would like to set up a consultation to discuss how Sherman Law Office, LLC can assist you in your child custody modification case, please contact me at Sherman Law Office, LLC, (907) 290-8700, or send me a secure message through ____ to set up an appointment.
+If you would like to set up a consultation to discuss how Sherman Law Office, LLC can assist you in your child custody modification case, please contact me at Sherman Law Office, LLC, (907) 290-8700, or send me a secure message to set up an appointment.